 Why does the MABR use less energy than bubble diffusion?

 Essentially the MABR is less wasteful than conventional aeration processes which depend heavily on the amount of surface contact between air and wastewater.
 In bubble aeration typically less than 30 percent of the oxygen supplied by blowers is transferred to the wastewater resulting in an enormous energy waste.
 This is because energy is required to compress air in order to blow it to the bottom of a deep tank and produce air bubbles.
 Buoyancy forces take the bubble to the surface and, along the journey, transfers some of the oxygen to the wastewater.
 Once at the surface the bubble escapes back into the atmosphere resulting in lost oxygen/energy.
 Even with the most recent developments in fine bubble aeration technologies the maximum oxygen transfer efficiency is limited to about 35%.
 This is because the efficiency is influenced by the size of an air bubble, depth of the tank, and by the time it takes the bubble to get from the bottom to the top of the tank.
 The MABR can achieve very high oxygen transfer rates (up to 95%) even at very low operating pressures (100-200mbar) because the process does not have to overcome a hydro-static head.
-This results in significant energy savings (75% saving) and process performance (8kgO2/ kWh).
+This results in 7X energy savings over CAS and process performance of 14kgO2/ kWh.

 How much Oxygen can be delivered to the wastewater?

 OxyMem Generation 4 membranes will deliver on average 12g O2 per m² of surface area when operating on air.
 For the first time, it now make sense to use higher oxygen concentrations because OxyMem does not waste gas.
 Using enriched air (>90% oxygen) the same MABR module can deliver four times the oxygen, giving you a lot more treatment capacity for a much lower capital cost.